boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 ## Settings And Provisioning

-Starting with 0.10.0 the [SETTINGS](https://docs.zephyrproject.org/latest/services/settings/index.html) service is used to store device specific data as credentials.
+Starting with version 0.10.0 the [SETTINGS](https://docs.zephyrproject.org/latest/services/settings/index.html) service is used to store device specific data as credentials.
 Without that using different credentials in the firmware per device would cause to use also an firmware image per device.
-Now this projects provides two variants of images:
+Therefore this projects provides now two variants of images:

 - image with initial settings.
 To be applied at "end of line", means once after production.
 - image without settings.
 To be applied for firmware updates, e.g. FOTA.